$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 /v1/openai/v1/responses. -

-Providers: All inference and retrieval providers configured in Open Data Hub.
+Providers: All agents, inference and vector providers configured in Open Data Hub.

 -